artnoage/ARC-AGI-2/memory_bank/systemPatterns.md

 ## Component relationships

-* **Synthetic Data Creation**: UI depends on ARC data format.
+* **Synthetic Data Creation**: UI depends on ARC data format, primarily interacting with `apps/static/dataset.json`.
 Data storage format defined in `data/nature_of_data.md`.
 * **Synthetic Data Generation**:
-  * Data generation scripts orchestrate the process using agents, utilities, and configuration
+  * Data generation scripts orchestrate the process using agents, utilities, and configuration.
-  * Both scripts depend on `utilities/config.py` for settings and select data loading method based on configuration
+  * Scripts depend on `utilities/config.py` for settings and use `utilities/data_loader.py` which defaults to loading tasks from `apps/static/dataset.json` (path configurable via CLI).
-  * Agents implement distinct prompting strategies but rely on `utilities/model_utils.py` for API interaction
+  * Agents implement distinct prompting strategies but rely on `utilities/model_utils.py` for API interaction.
-  * Auxiliary utilities process output from data generation scripts and update storage
+  * Auxiliary utilities process output from data generation scripts and update storage.
 * **LLM Benchmarking**:
-  * Benchmark scripts orchestrate the evaluation process
+  * Benchmark scripts orchestrate the evaluation process.
-  * Scripts use `utilities/data_loader.py` to load tasks (supporting filtering via `--task_ids`)
+  * Scripts use `utilities/data_loader.py` to load tasks (defaulting to `apps/static/dataset.json`, path configurable via CLI, and supporting filtering via `--task_ids`).
   * Scripts use `utilities/model_utils.py` to interact with models
   * Scripts implement their own logic for code execution and evaluation